 - a.
 Sign up for Episcopal Public Policy Network, which tracks criminal justice policy at the federal level.
-EPPN also offers an advocacy toolkit on "Faith and Citizenship."
 Learn more at episcopalchurch.org/OGR. - b.
-Explore the "Act" section of "Learn, Pray, Act: Resources for Responding to Racist Violence and Police Brutality": www.episcopalchurch.org/responding-to-racist-violence - c.
+Explore the "Act" section of "Learn, Pray, Act: Resources for Responding to Racist Violence and Police Brutality": www.episcopalchurch.org/responding-to-racist-violence/act - c.
 Do a book study at your church and invite non-churchgoers to read and discuss books like ... - Michelle Alexander, The New Jim Crow: Mass Incarceration in the Age of Colorblindness - Kelly Brown Douglas, Stand Your Ground: Black Bodies and the Justice of God - Victor Rios, Punished: Policing the Lives of Black and Latino Boys - Bryan Stevenson, Just Mercy: A Story of Justice and Redemption - d.
 Participate in a program that accompanies formerly incarcerated or detained people returning to community and their families.
 Such programs offer mentoring, job skills, clothing closets, and spiritual and emotional support, and help churches to listen and learn from wise, vulnerable neighbors.